nikolastojkov/nlb-api/README.md

 # Introduction
-Disclaimer: this is an UNOFFICAL tool, it's not developed by НЛБ Банка АД Скопје.
+Disclaimer: this is an UNOFFICAL tool, it's not developed, sponsored, or approved by НЛБ Банка АД Скопје.
 It's maintained by Nikola S.

-A Laravel package which is a API wrapper around the [NLBCLI](https://github.com/whoeverest/nlbcli) bin, used to get info from the CLI in a REST manner.
+A Laravel package which is an API wrapper around the [NLBCLI](https://github.com/whoeverest/nlbcli) app.

 ## Requirements
 - [NLBCLI](https://github.com/whoeverest/nlbcli)
 - `php^8.0`

 ## Setting up
-- Install or nav to a laravel application
+- Install or navigate to an existing Laravel application
 - `composer require nikolastojkov/nlbklik`
 - Run `php artisan nlbklik:init` to setup [NLBCLI](https://github.com/whoeverest/nlbcli)